wlieberz/cheatsheets/bypass-firewall-with-python-proxy-and-reverse-ssh-tunnel.md

 Notes on a method to temporarily bypass a restrictive corporate firewall to install packages with yum.
 This has been tested on CentOS Linux release 7.9.2009 (Core) on 2020-12-30.

-For this to work you need a host with unstricted internet access which can ssh to the restricted host.
+For this to work you need a host with unrestricted internet access which can ssh to the restricted host.
 We will call these:

 internet-host